Last updated: January 28, 2025

 What is a second mortgage?

-A loan you can take out against an already mortgaged home is known as a second mortgage.
-A second mortgage can help you use your home’s equity to meet your financial needs.
-The amount you can take out will depend on your available home equity, income, credit score, and lender.
+A second mortgage lets you tap into the equity in your already mortgaged home to meet your financial needs.
+The amount you can take out may depend on your available home equity, income, credit score, lender, and other factors.

 Two types of second mortgages

-A home equity loan and home equity line of credit (HELOC) are the two different types of second mortgages.
-The differences between a home equity loan and home equity line of credit are discussed in a later section below.
+A home equity loan and home equity line of credit (HELOC) are two different types of second mortgages.
+The differences between a home equity loan and a HELOC are discussed in a later section below.

 Low interest rates